Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

 \subsection{Perturbation of Black String}

 In this section, we explore the incorporation of a temperature gradient in the AdS-CFT framework by inserting a non-uniform black string.
 A non-uniform black string, in itself, need not necessarily result in a non-uniform temperature~\cite{bs}.
 We arrive upon a non-uniform black string, which gives rise to a temperature gradient, by perturbing a uniform black string.
+We do not discuss the microscopic details of the source of perturbation, but only with the evolution of the perturbation.
+In the AdS space, the evolution would happen in vacuum, albeit with a negative cosmological constant.
+The perturbation can be caused by the black string capturing positive energy (or mass).
+Thus the energy momentum tensor corresponding to the positive energy can be expected to be physically viable and satisfy conditions like the average null energy condition.
 This section discusses the perturbation mechanism and the resultant temperature gradient.

-The $q\bar{q}$ pair is taken to lie in the spatial z-direction.
+The $Q\bar{Q}$ pair is taken to lie in the spatial z-direction.
 This allows the 10 dimensional space to be first reduced to 8 dimensions by representing the spatial $x_{||}$ space defined by the three $x$, $y$ and $z$ dimensions, by the single $z$ dimension, for the purpose of analyzing black strings.
-A uniform black string can be modeled in an 8 dimensional space, by using the Schwarzchild metric, as:
+A uniform black string in the AdS space can be modeled by using the AdS-Schwarzchild metric, as: